 A year long stint with Fairfax was next, beginning a decade of work with small business advertising and marketing campaigns.
 The division I worked in was sold to Pacific Access Pty Ltd (a subsidiary of Telstra) and I continued working on marketing campaigns for small to medium enterprises in Canberra and transferred to the Gold Coast to do the same with exceptional results, earning CEO Club recognition for outstanding sales outcomes and customer service, an award extended to only the top 1% of the workforce.

-In 2007, after relocating to the Gold Coast a few years earlier, I started a cattle business with my family, breeding the delicious Japanese import Wagyu on a family property in Grafton.
-Our product was exported to countries across the world.
+In 2007, after relocating to the Gold Coast a few years earlier, I started a cattle business with my then family-in-law, breeding the delicious Japanese import Wagyu on a family property in Grafton.
+The product was exported to countries across the world.
 In 2008, I built a house in Bonogin Valley and after hearing of a council consultation on the redevelopment of Bonogin Road, I helped reform the Bonogin Valley Community Association and was elected President.
 We developed a working relationship with the the state Labor Member of Parliament and continued to work closely with the state LNP member when she was elected, both in government and opposition, as we achieved great outcomes in the community.

 My role with Sensis Pty Ltd (formerly Pacific Access Pty Ltd) evolved and I became responsible for the marketing and communications campaigns for a dozen QLD Councils, several QLD state government departments including the Dept of Communities, Dept of Community Safety and Dept of Environment and Resource Management and also the Northern Territory Government and the agency responsible for the Federal Senators and Members of Parliament.